the1derer/algorithms-java/collection_framework/map/hashmap/HashMap.md

 There is a danger of going into a circle even when using probing fn.
 This means our probing fn is not viable.
 Que: So that's concerning, how do we handle probing fn which produce cycles shorter than the table size?
-Ans: In general the consensus is that we don't handle this issue, instead we avoid it altogether by restricting our domain of probing fn to those which produce a cycle of exactly N. (Ther are a few exceptions with special properties that can produce shorter cycles.)
+Ans: In general the consensus is that we don't handle this issue, instead we avoid it altogether by restricting our domain of probing fn to those which produce a cycle of exactly N. (There are a few exceptions with special properties that can produce shorter cycles.)

 Linear Probing:
 Que: Which value(s) of the constant 'a' in P(x) = ax produce a full cycle modulo N ?
 Ans.
-When 'a' and 'n' are 'relatively prime' i.e. if their Greatest-Coomon-Denominator == 1.
+When 'a' and 'n' are 'relatively prime' i.e. if their Greatest-Common-Denominator == 1.
 Hence when GCD(a, N) = 1 the probing fn P(x) be able to generate complete cycle & we will always be able to find an empty bucket.

 Quadratic Probing: P(x) = ax^2 + bx + c, where a != 0;